hapify/hapify/docs/troubleshooting.md

 -   4001 (CliInternalError): Thrown when an unexpected error is triggered.
 -   4002 (CliMessageValidationError): Thrown when an incoming message from web console is malformed.
 -   4003 (CliDataValidationError): Thrown when data sent by the web console is malformed.
--   4004 (CliUnknownMessageError): Thrown when the incoming message id is unkmown.
+-   4004 (CliUnknownMessageError): Thrown when the incoming message ID is unknown.
 -   4005 (CliValidatorEvaluationError): Thrown when the evaluation of the JS validator causes an error.
 -   4006 (CliValidatorTimeoutError): Thrown when the JS validator is too long to process.
 -   4007 (CliValidatorOutputError): Thrown when the JS validator returns malformed data.